dwarvesf/WeAreHiring/open-positions/growth-lead.md

 ---
-title: Growth
+title: Growth Lead
 date: 2022-07-21
-description: At Dwarves, you will be working closely with a team of talented, kind people and working directly with our clients.
+description: You will be working closely with a team of talented, kind people and working directly with our clients.
 There is a lot of freedom to contribute to the quality of the project and improve, or prove yourself
 authors:
   - nikki
   - duy